 Final Recommendation (TBC)

-16. Summary of ATRT2 Assessment of the Implementation of WHOIS Review Team Recommendations
+Report Section 16.
+Summary of ATRT2 Assessment of the Implementation of WHOIS Review Team Recommendations

 Board Adoption of RT Recommendations

 Although a detailed review of the wording of the Board action indicates that they did indeed approve implementation of the bulk of the WHOIS RT recommendations, it is understandable why that was not the impression left on many community members.
 The wording of the Board motion specifically identified three areas to be addressed (communications, outreach and compliance) but did not explicitly approve the recommendations that fell outside of those areas, and the details of the proposed implementation were embedded in a staff briefing paper.
 Moreover, the creation of the EWG based on the recommendation of the SSAC, which used terminology such as do the [EWG] work before anything else, and doing this as the first action of the Board before addressing the RT report reinforced this prioritization.